 The paragraph before Figure 5: The discussion appears to apply to humans and not to mice.
 Better ventilation of apical lobes in humans is the effect of pleural pressure distribution, which is established by the gravity.
 In rats, lung expansion is expected to be uniform among different lobes because of animal's position.
 In humans, apical lobes have lower volume (and receive lower flows).
 I suggest authors compare lobar volumes in rats to confirm the explanation for higher impaction deposition in cranial lobes.
 Another point to make is that impaction deposition is significant in the first few airway generations of the lung.
 Flow in the near acini airways is low and impaction does not seem to be a viable deposition mechanism.
 For particle sizes of this study, it is likely due to sedimentation.

+As described in our response above, it has been experimentally shown that in rodents, the cranial lobe is better ventilated than the other lobes (Rooney et al. (2009).
+Thus, the cranial lobe receives during each inhalation a higher fraction of particles than the other lobes do based on their volume.
+This likely leads to higher deposition per unit volume in the better ventilated lobes.
+We agree with the reviewer that, because of the size of the mouse lung, gravity is unlikely to play a significant role in the ventilation distribution among the lobes.
+We have added references in the paragraph before Figure 5 and clarify statements related to ventilation in rodents.

 Reviewer #2: This is a very nicely presented study using a recently published database of Mouse lung anatomy and aerosol deposition.
 It includes many more animals than in prior studies and explores the effects of sex and strain on observed patterns of aerosol deposition.
 The authors find that aerosols with diameters ranging from 0.5 - 2.0 µm consistently deposit to a greater degree in the right cranial lobe.